RoboStack/ros-galactic/README.md

 # this adds the conda-forge channel to the new created environment configuration
 conda config --env --add channels conda-forge
 # and the robostack channel
-conda config --env --add channels robostack
+conda config --env --add channels robostack-experimental
 # it's very much advised to use strict channel priority
 conda config --env --set channel_priority strict